anantagrawal001/Stock-price-prediction-using-fbprophet/README.md

 Files

 "stock_price_prediction.ipynb" is the Jupyter Notebook file which contains the code for stock price prediction using fbprophet library.

 "exide_stock.csv" is the csv file containing the historical stock data of Exide Industries Limited.

 "exide_predicted.xml" is the xml file containing the predicted stock prices of Exide Industries Limited.

 "exide_predicted.png" is the png file containing the chart showing the trend of original and predicted stock prices.

 Usage

 Open the "stock_price_prediction.ipynb" file in Jupyter Notebook.

 Run the code cells one by one to execute the code and get the predicted stock prices.

 The predicted stock prices will be stored in the "exide_predicted.xml" file.

-To view the chart showing the trend of original and predicted stock prices, open the "exide_predicted.png" file.
+To view the chart showing the trend of original and predicted stock prices, copy predicted price paste in exide_stock.csv then create chart

 License

 This project is licensed under the MIT License - see the LICENSE file for details.